Turner Colours Brnad wanted to make gouache as easily and widely used as acrylic colors so they came up with acrylic gouache in early 80s.

 The colors are fully pigmented and do not contain any inorganic pigment made of heavy metals (toxic).

-They are quite open about the process and sometimes show on one of their Instagram pages how the paint is milling, packaged or mixed.
-Intresting to watch!
+They are quite open about the process and sometimes show on one of their Instagram pages how the paint is mulled, packaged, or mixed.
+Interesting to watch!

 One of the most striking features of Turner Acryl Gouache is its impressive range of colors.